-In the Brooklyn neighborhood where I used to live, there was a friendly crossing guard who protected pedestrians as they crossed the street.
+In the Brooklyn neighbourhood where I used to live, there was a friendly crossing guard who protected pedestrians as they crossed the street.
 Every morning, without fail, she'd spot my roommate Katie and me walking together.
 "Good morning, twins!" she'd shout.
 We'd awkwardly wave and smile, but there was one little problem: Katie isn't my twin.
 She's my best friend, and at the time, she was my girlfriend.

 It'd be easy to laugh this off if our crossing guard was the only person who made this mistake, but she isn't.
 Strangers at the grocery store, strangers at the mall, strangers on the subway, and strangers who pass us on the street have all stopped to ask us if we're twins.

 At first, we rejected the idea that we look alike (Katie still does — "I don't look like you.
 You're ugly," she joked when I told her I'd be writing this story).
 It seemed like something that happened because we're gay.
 Of course people would immediately think that two women who were holding hands on the street were sisters and not girlfriends.
 It's not an unreasonable thought; queer women are commonly mistaken for sisters, sometimes even when they're of different races.
 In our straight-focused society, people who see affection between women often assume sisterhood or friendship before they assume romance.
 But when people kept asking us if we were twins, even after we broke up, I had to face the truth: Katie and I actually do look alike.

 I can take some consolation in knowing that we weren't the only clone couple out there.
 Dating someone who looks just like you is such a widespread phenomenon among gay men that it sparked a Tumblr page called Boyfriend Twins.
 While I like to think that there are several noticeable differences between Katie and me (her eyes are brown and mine are green), some of the couples on that Tumblr look like carbon copies of each other.